Feigeliudan01/LIMBR/README.md

 * KNN based imputation of missing data.

-* SVD based modelling and removal of batch effects.
+* SVA based modelling and removal of batch effects.

 * Built for circadian and non-circadian time series as well as block designs